Simple Scatter Graph▲

 QtDataVisualization

-Then we create our main Item and call it mainView:
+Then, create the main Item and call it mainView:

 Item